Brazil in Pictures: 19 Beautiful Places to Photograph

 1. Iguazu Falls

 Sitting on the Iguazu River right on the border between Brazil and Argentina, Iguazu is the largest waterfall in the world.
 Most of the tallest, largest falls are on the Argentinian side, which means visitors to Brazil have the best views.
 The falls' most impressive sight is probably the Devil's Throat Canyon, an 80-meter-deep canyon much of the river falls into.
+This is a top attraction in Brazil and Argentina.

 2. Sugarloaf Mountain